 Valley Metro Transit

 Valley Metro is the name of the regional transit system in the Phoenix metropolitan area and is comprised of:

 - Local, Express and RAPID commuter bus service

 - Neighborhood circulators

 The Valley Metro Rail system connects in with buses and other Valley Metro Transit services to provide a comprehensive public transportation system covering much of the Phoenix valley area.

 If you ride the light rail or bus regularly, or you need to take more than one public transportation vehicle (combination of bus and rail) to get to your destination, you'll probably find that one of the following passes is the most economical:

-All Day Pass ($4) - Can be purchased at any Valley Metro Rail station and can be used all day, from rail to rail or from bus to rail and back again.
+- All Day Pass ($4): The pass can be purchased at any Valley Metro Rail station and can be used all day, from rail to rail or from bus to rail and back again.
 These work best if you typically don't ride light rail, but you will be doing so one or two days per month for special trips.

 - Purchase your fare at transit centers or retail locations